dmhacker/RenderingEngine/README.md

 <a><img src="https://github.com/dmhacker/RenderingEngine/blob/master/renders/db9a349f-3e7f-4a18-b673-7d0bc3cf0f12.png" align="center"></a>

 <sub><sup>The Stanford Dragon.
-It took the ray tracer approximately 2 minutes to render all 100,000 of its facets on my laptop with supersampling (3x3 jittered antialiasing) enabled.
-Without supersampling, it would have taken 13 seconds.
+It took the ray tracer approximately 2 minutes to render all 100,000 of its facets on my laptop with antialiasing (3x3 jittered supersampling) enabled.
+Without antialiasing, it would have taken 13 seconds.
 The pre-calculated kd-tree took approximately 500 milliseconds to generate.</sup></sub>

 ## Specifications